ohiodn8/ansible-rails/README.md

 * This playbook also includes jenkins installation, but has been disabled in the playbook.yml file

 * (To run the playbook, the playbook has to be in /home/[user], otherwise change the path in ansible.cfg e.g. ~/ansible-rails)

+### Update: Ansible Playbook Now Work on RedHat, CentOS, and Amazon Linux

+* It used to be on Ubuntu only (+ mint & Kubuntu), but I decided to expand the playbook.

+* Do not follow the ansible installation steps below; it'll work for ubuntu only.
+Head over to ansible documentation page for the other OSs.

+* <b>Install Ansible on Ubuntu Server: </b>
+  <pre><code>sudo apt-get install software-properties-common && sudo apt-add-repository ppa:ansible/ansible && sudo apt-get update && sudo apt-get install ansible</code></pre>